tweag/nickel/doc/manual/syntax.md

 - Record: see the next section [Record types](#record-types).

 Type variables bound by a `forall` are only visible inside types (any of the constructor listed above).
-As soon as a term expression arise under a `forall` binder, the type variables aren't in scope anymore:
+As soon as a term expression arises under a `forall` binder, the type variables aren't in scope anymore:

 ```test